MicrosoftDocs/dynamics-365-project-operations/articles/invoicing/corrective-invoices.md

 > [!IMPORTANT]
 > Invoice line details that are corrections to other already invoiced charges have the field **Correction** set to **Yes**.
 Invoices that have corrected invoice line details have a field called **Has corrections** that is also set to **Yes**.

-## Actuals created on Confirmation of a corrective invoice:
+## Actuals created on Confirmation of a corrective invoice

-Below are the actuals created by the application on confirmation of a corrective based on the operations performed on the draft corrective invoice before confirmation.
+The following table lists the actuals that are created when a corrective invoice is confirmed.

 <table border="0" cellspacing="0" cellpadding="0">
     <tbody>